sbarski/run-local-lambda/README.md

 > An npm module to help you run and test Lambda functions locally

 This module has been designed to be run by npm as part of a test script.
 It is a replacement for similar grunt/gulp Lambda plugins and is useful for developers wishing to use npm for everything.
-While you can run and install it globally it is far better to include it with your Lambda solution.

 * This module allows you to run and test Lambda functions on your computer or in a continuous integration setting.
-* You can pass in any event JSON object that you need.
+* You can pass in any event data JSON object to simulate a Lambda event
 * The context object is taken care off for you by the module.

 ## Getting Started